nlmixrdevelopment/nlmixr/README.md

 # Installation on Linux
 Instructions for Ubuntu-alike distributions are given here (specifically, [Ubuntu 16.04 Xenial Xerus](http://releases.ubuntu.com/16.04/)), but all current Linux distributions are supported, in principle.

-1. Install R 3.4.2 (or better) from an appropriate repository (Ubuntu Xenial shown below, based on instructions provided [here](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-16-04-2)).
+1. Install R 3.4.1 (or later) from an appropriate repository (Ubuntu Xenial shown below, based on instructions provided [here](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-16-04-2)).
    - You will need administrator privileges (i.e. access to `sudo`).
 Provide your admin password when asked.
    - Add the official CRAN repository for Ubuntu:
      `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9`